JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 ### Create a Cloud Profile

-A **cloud profile** is a collection of common settings for TeamCity to start virtual machines.
+A **cloud profile** is a collection of general settings for TeamCity to start virtual machines.

 1. Navigate to **Administration | &lt;Required Project&gt; | Cloud Profiles**.
-If you want cloud agents set up in this profile to be available globally, choose the **&lt;Root project&gt;**.
+If you want cloud agents in this profile to be available globally, choose the **&lt;Root project&gt;**.
 Profiles owned by individual projects can be used to spawn agents that can be used only in these projects.

 2. Click **Create new profile**.